rmrk-team/EquippableEIP/README.md

      *      childEquippableAddress
      *  ]
      * @param tokenId ID of the token for which we are retrieving the equipped object
-     * @param targetBaseAddress Address of the `Base` associated with the `Slot` part of the token
+     * @param targetCatalogAddress Address of the `Catalog` associated with the `Slot` part of the token
      * @param slotPartId ID of the `Slot` part that we are checking for equipped objects
-     * @return struct The `Equipment` struct containing data about the equipped object */ function getEquipment( uint256 tokenId, address targetBaseAddress, uint64 slotPartId
+     * @return struct The `Equipment` struct containing data about the equipped object */ function getEquipment( uint256 tokenId, address targetCatalogAddress, uint64 slotPartId
     ) external view returns (Equipment memory);